MicrosoftDocs/dynamics365smb-docs/financials/receivables-how-apply-sales-transactions-manually.md

 6. Select the application entry, and then choose the **Unapply Entries** action.
 7. Fill in the fields in the header, and then choose the **Unapply** action.

+> [!IMPORTANT]
-**Important**: If an entry has been applied by more than one application entry, you must unapply the latest application entry first.
+>   If an entry has been applied by more than one application entry, you must unapply the latest application entry first.

 ## See Also
 [Managing Receivables](receivables-manage-receivables.md)